sikarvarsunil/suneel_kumar_test/README.md

 ```bash
 npm run solution
 ```
-1. input source file- click.json
+1. input source file- src/click.json
 2. ouput source file - dist/resultset.json (please remove this file only before run this command)

-when the run command it is executed resultset.json in dist folder.
+when the run this command, it is executed resultset.json file in the dist folder.
 A json file with the result set produced by your solution

 ```bash
 npm run test